City problem · Vienna

 One product.
 One US federal scoring architecture.
 Administrative gate stops the file.

 US federal procurement is structurally different from European public procurement and US commercial procurement.
 Five administrative cues gate access to the technical scoring round.
 Past-performance documentation must be in US federal format with named federal customer references in a specific structure.
 The procurement is either a small-business or socioeconomic set-aside, or full-and-open competitive, with different qualification routes.
 Buy American Act or Trade Agreements Act framing must be addressed explicitly in the response.
-NAICS codes must match the solicitation and the firm's registered SAM.gov profile.
+NAICS codes must match the solicitation and GMA's registered SAM.gov profile.
 A US-named contracting officer-of-record must be identified for response and follow-up.

 The Vienna industrial group with strong product, deep European customer references, and a competent commercial team typically does not have those five cues structurally addressed in the response file.
 The team built the response on the basis of strong technical work and competitive pricing.
 Both matter and both are scored only after the file clears administrative.
-The contracting officer eliminates the file at administrative without reading the technical pages.
+The contracting officer eliminates the file at administrative without judging the technical pages.

 Per Austrian Trade Commission commentary, US federal procurement is one of the highest-friction US entry channels for Austrian industrial firms.
 Roland Berger industrial outlook documents the rising share of US federal infrastructure and defence spend, raising the stakes on getting the file architecture correct.